exogen/graphbrainz/README.md

 willing to wait.

-You can also set up a [local MusicBrainz mirror][mirror] and configure graphbrainz to use that with no rate limiting.
+You can also set up a [local MusicBrainz mirror][mirror] and configure GraphBrainz to use that with no rate limiting.

 ## Schema